 Heatmap services, like Crazyegg, will help you visualize the behavior of your site users.
 You’ll know exactly what spots get the most clicks.
 Then, you can place LeadBoxes in those areas, to get more subscribers.

-Most marketers prefer to not use a leadbox on their landing page, since it’ll not show the form that users need to complete unless they click on a button or anchor text.
-A typical example is David Risley’s blog home page.
+Most marketers prefer to not use a leadbox on their landing page since it’ll not show the form that users need to complete unless they click on a button or anchor text.

 The location of your Leadbox may well determine how many subscribers you add to your list.
-John Lee Dumas, founder of Entrepreneuronfire.com, uses LeadBoxes in his sidebar.
+John Lee Dumas, founder of Entrepreneuronfire.com, uses LeadBoxes on his homepage.

 Each of these people requires a slightly different approach.
 That’s why placing LeadBoxes beside the right information pays.